Euronet outbids Alibaba’s Ant Financial with $1 billion offer for MoneyGram

 Euronet, which operates services like Epay, HiFix and XE, is offering to pay $15.20 per share for Nasdaq-listed MoneyGram, thus outbidding Ant Financial which proposed $13.25 for its deal.
 Euronet said that, aside from offering 15 percent more than Ant Financial, its bid offers a compelling 28 percent premium on MoneyGram’s trade share price, which was suspended following the first buyout offer.

-Aside from the differing financial offers, the two bids are distinctly different because of the nature of the two companies making them.
+Beyond the differing financial offers, the two bids are distinctly different because of the nature of the two companies making them.

-Euronet was founded in Hungary in 1994 and it specializes in finance and payment services both on and offline.
+Euronet was founded in Hungary in 1994 and it specializes in point-of-sale and payment services both on and offline.
 It has a history of acquisitions, having picked up XE, a hugely popular foreign currency site, in 2015, and a range of other purchases that include money transfer providers, ATM cash operators and more across the world.

 Ant Financial, meanwhile, is breaking new ground with its proposed acquisition.
 It has specialized in digital and has no real offline presence, which is where MoneyGram — which runs a vast offline network to distribute payments worldwide — could complement it.
-Ant Financial claims 450 million users in China, where it is best know as the Alibaba spinout that houses China’s dominant mobile payment platform Alipay and Alibaba’s digital banking and financial services platform.
+Ant Financial claims 450 million users in China, where it is best known as the Alibaba spinout that houses China’s dominant mobile payment platform Alipay and Alibaba’s digital banking and financial services platform.

-It has spent the last few months expanding its footprint outside of China through an aggressive streak of deals that includes acquisitions in Korea, the Philippines, Singapore and Thailand as it looks to construct a regional payments and financial services network.
+It has spent the last few months expanding its footprint outside of China through an aggressive streak of deals that include investments in Korea, the Philippines, Singapore and Thailand as it looks to construct a regional payments and financial services network.

 Financial industry analysts that spoke to TechCrunch following the announcement of Ant Financial’s bid for MoneyGram expressed some surprise that the company had gone after a deal having previously focused on easily comparable businesses in Asia, such as Kakao Pay in Korea and India’s Paytm.

-“People are beginning to rethink [Ant Financial and Alibaba’s] global strategy,” James Lloyd, a fintech consult with EY in Hong Kong, told TechCrunch in a recent interview.
+“People are beginning to rethink [Ant Financial and Alibaba’s] global strategy,” James Lloyd, a fintech consultant with EY in Hong Kong, told TechCrunch in a recent interview.
 “It signaled that their global ambitions go beyond serving Chinese tourist and the overseas Chinese population.”

 Ant Financial has declined interview requests around the precise details of its international expansion plan, but we do know that it is hugely ambitious.
 CEO Eric Jang recently told CNBC that it is aiming to reach two billion users over the next 10 years.